Raphael40/CV/README.md

 As an ambitious adventurer, I have always sought new experiences in different areas, leading me to enter the world of tech.
 It would seem I have found my calling because the endless possibilities of code and seeing a project come to life are things I could never move on from.

 After six months of self-taught coding involving Codecademy, lots of Codewars, and regular attendance at Codebar meetups, I decided to boost my career potential by joining Makers Academy.
 At Makers, I honed my skills and learned best practices in programming, including test-driven developement, .git version control, and detailed program design.
 I particularly value the opportunity to callaboratively develop full-stack projects with other like-minded individuals.
+A video demonstration can be seen here: [Gig-Guru](https://photos.app.goo.gl/qEGz2Pb425fBRtFN7)

 I take great pride in the progress I have made and continuously strive to create more complex and efficient projects.
 Moreover, I have been captivated by the tech community, where interesting and like-minded people not only inspire me but also provide valuable guidance and support.
 This is why I have become so passionate about programming.